Does Your Plumbing Meet Building Code Standards?

 Just because you own your house doesn’t mean you can do anything you want to it.
 Local building codes detail what you can and can’t do to modify your home.
-What requirements you have to meet when it comes to plumbing, electric wiring, structural integrity and other features.
+What requirements do you have to meet when it comes to plumbing, electric wiring, structural integrity, and other features.
 The laws can be confusing.
 It can be difficult to keep track of all of them.
 Fortunately, experts can help you make sure your house is safe and up to code.
 If you are planning to remodel, expand or sell your home, take some time to study the laws and how they can affect your project.

 What is Building Code?